 1. Enhance endpoint security

-When team members use their own equipment to connect to your system remotely, you have to make sure that the devices they use (e.g., computers, smartphones, and tablets) are secure.
+When team members use their own equipment to connect to your system remotely, you have to make sure that the devices they use are secure (e.g., computers, smartphones, and tablets).

 Make sure you have a comprehensive data security policy, including a BYOD (bring your own device) protocol.
-To protect data in transit, all connections to your system should be on a secure https platform.
-Emails should be encrypted, and remote desktops should be accessed via a Virtual Private Network (VPN.)
+To protect data in transit, all connections to your system should be on a secure network and HTTPS platform.
+Emails should be encrypted, and remote desktops should be accessed via a Virtual Private Network (VPN).
+Namecheap, for example, is a highly affordable VPN that has built a good reputation as a safe and reliable option.

-Your employees should have endpoint protection software installed on their devices.
-These include basic antivirus software and firewalls, as well as advanced software that uses machine learning and behavioral analysis to detect suspicious activities or patterns.
+Your employees should have endpoint protection software installed on their devices to protect them from data and identity theft.
+These include basic antivirus software and firewalls, data recovery as well as advanced software that uses machine learning and behavioral analysis to detect suspicious activities or patterns.
+Consider using virtual desktop infrastructures for easy distribution and cost management.
+At the end of the day, preventing security breaches is far less costly than curing it if it happens.

 2. Enforce password management